SzocsAndrei/SzocsAndras.github.io/README.md

 # SzocsAndras.github.io
-This is my study projects portofolio, i includet some of
+This is my portfolio for presenting some of my own projects.